 According to Ed Harris, his portrayal of Gene Kranz's reaction to the astronauts' survival, almost overcome with emotion, was inspired by a documentary interview of the actual Gene.
 While describing his feelings as the astronauts made it back, even significantly after the fact, he started to break down.

-The line that Jim Lovell asks his crewmates, "Gentlemen, what are your intentions?
+The line that Jim Lovell asked his crewmates, "Gentlemen, what are your intentions?
 Mine are to go home." needs some context.
 While Lovell actually said this, it seems slightly forced and out of place.
 This is because when he said it on the mission, they were just coming out of from the far side of the moon and had a critical engine burn coming up.
-Since it was Swigert and Haise's first mission, they were taking pictures instead of preparing for the burn.
+Since it was Jack Swigert and Fred Haise's first mission, they were taking pictures instead of preparing for the burn.
 That's why Lovell said the line, adding, "If we don't get home, you won't be able to have your pictures developed."

 The movie makes no mention of a mid-course correction made while en route to the moon which took the spacecraft off of a free return trajectory.
 After the explosion, a second correction was successfully made to put the spacecraft back on a free return trajectory.
 Without this correction, the astronauts still would have swung around the moon, but would have missed the earth on the return leg.
 Although a free return trajectory was agreed upon in the movie, the engine burn to accomplish this was not portrayed.
 The astronauts also made a four-minute engine burn after swinging around the moon to gain additional speed and to enable them to splash down in the Pacific Ocean.
 There is a brief reference to this in the movie, but this maneuver was not portrayed.